Your Content Marketing Strategy for 2014: Begin with 5 Questions

 - Who would you like to reach?
 Who would your services appeal to if they knew about your company?
 Who do your competitors work with?
 Tailor some content to appeal to each segment.

 - What is your typical client’s sales cycle?
-How many unique contacts or communications until they set-up a meeting to discuss working with you?
+How many unique contacts or communications until they set up a meeting to discuss working with you?
 What content is needed to move clients along the sales cycle?
-Look at past client behavior for data--and track this in future.
+Look at past client behavior for data--and track this in the future.
 To improve your content marketing strategy, ask your best clients what spurred them to take the plunge and hire your company.

 - What's next?
-To improve content marketing strategy, reflect on these questions, compile your data, and use the information to inform future content creation.
+To improve your content marketing strategy, reflect on these questions, compile your data, and use the information to inform future content creation.
 Map out upcoming content needs on your editorial calendar, including planned social media activity around the new content.

 Taking the time to answer these five questions and respond with content that more specifically addresses your target audiences' key challenges or concerns is the pathway toward a more reliable content marketing plan.
 When you deliver targeted content, you will make an greater impact!